GlenKPeterson/Paguro/README.md

 The [EPL is not compatable with the GPL version 2 or 3](https://eclipse.org/legal/eplfaq.php#GPLCOMPATIBLE).
 You can [add an exception to the GPL to allow you to release EPL code under this modified GPL](http://www.gnu.org/licenses/gpl-faq.html#GPLIncompatibleLibs), but not the other way around.

+Thanks to Bodil Stokke for pointing out the EPL/GPL compatibility issue and work-around.

 Unless otherwise stated, the rest of this work is licensed under the Apache 2.0 license.
 New contributions should be made under the Apache 2.0 license whenever practical.
 I believe it is more popular, clearer, and has been better tested in courts of law.